A good die does not only cut the first piece. It keeps the same result during production, which makes the checklist as important as the die.

 Cut shift and print register problems

 If the cut shape shifts against the print, the die is not always the only cause.
-Print layout, sheet consistency, machine setup and register marks should be checked together.
+Print layout, sheet consistency, machine setup and register marks are checked together.

-Before die production, print allowances and critical tolerance zones should be discussed.
+Before die production, print allowances and critical tolerance zones are discussed.

 Difficult label peeling or liner cutting

 If labels are hard to peel, cut depth may be insufficient.
 If the liner is cut, pressure or rule height may be too aggressive.
-In both cases, peel tests should be done from multiple positions.
+In both cases, peel tests are done from multiple positions.

 A new material batch may not behave the same as the previous one.